dougli1sqrd/eric-off-the-rails/static/_posts/2024-04-01-vgaterm-intro-001.md

 # Vgaterm

 The hifive board video card was neat and I learned a lot but I wanted it to be useful somehow.
 In the hifive code I had also made some command line bare metal programs as well as having the characters update from keyboard input.
 I was also always a little sad that I needed a large computer to be attached to my small computer to run and interact with it (e.g. through screen or other terminal program).
 Thus I realized I wanted to make a physical terminal, and upgrade the VGA capabilities.
-So Seth and I embarked on making *Vgaterm*: a hardware terminal that would would output 640x400 pixels at 256 colors, connect to serial IO, recieve keyboard input, and display text updates to the screen.
+So Seth and I embarked on making *Vgaterm*: a hardware terminal that would would output 640x400 pixels at 256 colors, connect to serial IO, receive keyboard input, and display text updates to the screen.
 The goal was to be able to log in to a standard linux machine with the hardware and interact on the command line - and hopefully use any standard terminal programs like Vim, etc.

 The final device uses an esp32c3 microcontroller and custom designed circuit boards hand soldered together.